Smoke Bombs for Fall Photos: Colors That Work With Autumn Foliage

 Burgundy or Deep Red: Matching the Late-Season Palette

 Late-season fall foliage, when the leaves have moved from bright orange into deep wine reds and burgundy, creates an opportunity for deep-toned smoke that matches rather than contrasts.
 Burgundy or dark red smoke in a late-October forest creates a unified, almost monochromatic composition with incredible depth.
 This setup works best in medium-distance shots where the subject is surrounded by the color rather than isolated against it.
+It leans into the "Moody Autumn" aesthetic that is currently dominating Pinterest and photography blogs.

 White: Neutral Contrast That Lets Foliage Speak